raul23/Darth-Vader-RPi/docs/main_config.rst

      `audio_channels <#audio-channels-label>`__ to know what channel is used for each type of sounds
    - ``mute``: only defined for the breathing and closing sounds.
-If set to *true*, the sound will not be played.
-Otherwise, it will be played.
+If set to *true*, the sound will not be played
-   - ``loops``: number of times the sound should be repeated.
+   - ``loops``: only defined for the breathing sound.
+It is the number of times the sound should be repeated.
 If set to -1, it will be repeated indefinitely

 .. code-block:: python
-   :emphasize-lines: 3, 5, 10, 12
+   :emphasize-lines: 6, 14
    :caption: **Example:** two sound effects playing in different audio channels

       "sound_effects": [